Alluxio/alluxio/docs/Web-Interface.md

 ![Tachyon Master Home Page](./img/screenshot_overview.png)

-The home page gives an overview of the system's status.
+The home page gives an overview of the system status.
 It includes the following sections:

 * **Tachyon Summary**